barbarer/py4e-int/_sources/functions/peer_int.rst

    :feedback_c: Try again!
 It is required by Python that the body of the function should be indented.
    :feedback_d: Try again!
 It is required by Python that the body of the function should be indented.

-   What does the following code output?
+   Which of the following are true about this code.

    .. code-block:: python